Greatest Hits (Whitesnake album): Reissue

 On 6 May 2022, vocalist David Coverdale and RHINO Entertainment released the new remix for the Greatest Hits album (under the alias, Greatest Hits: Revisited, Remixed, Remastered), remixed by Chris Collier.
 It featured three new tracks in the tracklist: "Give Me All Your Love", "Guilty of Love", and the band's 2011 album title track, "Forevermore", with the only track "Looking for Love" removed from the remixed version.

-The reissue charted on sub-genres of the UK Albums Chart, peaking at No. 7 on the UK Rock & Metal Albums Chart running for a consecutive 7 weeks, No. 39 on Physical Albums, No. 47 on Album Sales, No. 98 on Album Downloads, and No. 33 on the Scottish Albums chart.
+The reissue charted on sub-genres of the UK Albums Chart, peaking at number 37 on the UK Rock & Metal Albums Chart running for a consecutive seven weeks, number 39 on Physical Albums, number 47 on Album Sales, number 98 on Album Downloads, and number 33 on the Scottish Albums chart.